rbisdorff/Digraph3/docSphinx/adtLectures.rst

 From 2007 to 2011 the Algorithmic Decision Theory COST Action IC0602, coordinated by Alexis Tsouki`as, gathered researchers coming from different fields such as Decision Theory, Discrete Mathematics, Theoretical Computer Science and Artificial Intelligence in order to improve decision support in the presence of massive data bases, combinatorial structures, partial and/or uncertain information and distributed, possibly interoperating decision makers.

-A positive result of this COST action was the organisation from 2011 to 2020 of a Course |location_link4| at the University of Luxembourg in the context of its Master in Information and Computer Science.
+A positive result of this COST action was the organisation from 2012 to 2020 of a Course on |location_link4| at the University of Luxembourg in the context of its Master in Information and Computer Science.

-Below are gathered the 2x2 reduced copies of the presentation slides for 12 lectutres.
+Below are gathered the 2x2 reduced copies of the presentation slides for 12 Lectures.

 Lectures
 --------

 1. `General introduction to Algorithmic Decision Theory <_static/1-adtintro-2x2.pdf>`_

-   Historical notes and aknowledgments followed by the presentation of a conceptual framework of *decision aiding processes*: *problem formulation*, *evaluation models* and building *decision recommendations*.
+   Historical notes and aknowledgments followed by the presentation of a generic conceptual framework for studying *decision aiding processes*: *formulating a decision problem*, *choosing the evaluation models* and *building decision recommendations*.

 2. `Who wins the election ?
 Choosing from multiple opinions <_static/2-voting-2x2.pdf>`_